Welcome to Our Blog!

 Finding Trauma Treatment for Children in Your Care

-Childhood trauma can result from acute or prolonged emotionally or physically threatening experiences, including abuse or neglect, accidents, illness, familial conflict, loss, or discrimination.
+Childhood trauma can result from acute or prolonged emotionally or physically threatening experiences, including abuse or neglect, accidents, illness, familial conflict, loss, violence and bullying, or discrimination.
 Traumatized children may feel overwhelmed, helpless, or shocked and have difficulty processing their experiences.
-Signs of trauma include prolonged anger, sadness, or fear; numbness; nightmares or flashbacks; irritability; and frequent upset.
+Signs of trauma include prolonged anger, sadness, or fear; numbness; nightmares or flashbacks; irritability;

 Read More »